-Prerequisites: GWS 105 , ENG 105, or instructor permission This course is repeatable for credit essay, creative nonfiction, or translation.
+Prerequisites: GWS 105, ENG 105, or instructor permission This cour se is repeatable 7 for credit

+This course will focus on one or two forms of creative writing, including poetry, fiction, lyric essay, creative nonfiction, or translation.
 Students will examine literary models through the work of established writers, practice with technical aspects of the form through specific writing exercises, and cultivate a collaborative workshop dialogue through reading and discussing original creative pieces.
 Students will also be expected to substantially revise their original work and critically reflect on their intentions as a writer.